-Airstream utilizes Go Power Flex-100 solar panels and a Sun Explorer Controller/Display System.
-The Sun Explorer display panel is located in the roof locker above the TV.
+Airstream utilizes Go Power Flex-100 solar panels and a Sun-Explorer Charge Controller/Display System.
 Ensuring the panels are clean, not partially shaded by trees or other interference will promote solar charging.
 The display is mounted in the front roadside roof locker behind the drivers seat.
 Manuals on their use are included with the Airstream owner's packet.

-Refer to Section 9 - Maintenance for Solar Panel Wiring.
+Refer to Section 9 - Maintenance for Solar Panel Pre-Wire diagram and information.